Scan PDF to Excel Converter

 Open in a PDF Reader with OCR Detection

 Some PDF readers (like Adobe Acrobat) tell you if a document needs OCR.
 When you open the file, it may show a message saying, "Scanned document – run OCR."
-That’s a clear sign you’re working with a scanned PDF.
+That’s a clear sign you’re working with a scanned PDF that requires tools to extract PDF data accurately..

 Why Regular Converters Fail for Scanned PDFs?